Iron-Sky-Studios/docs/docs/onboarding/1-git-starter-pack.md

 # Git Starter Pack

-A Git starter pack covers fundamental commands for version control.
+This starter pack covers fundamental commands for version control.
 ## Cloning a Repo

 Create a copy of a remote repository onto your local machine.